Property: Indian Lake County Park

 Dane County Parks staff and the Friends of Indian Lake County Park have worked for several years at Indian Lake County Park to restore rare oak savanna habitat that once dominated the area.
 Oak savanna was once one of the most common vegetation types in the Upper Midwest but today is highly endangered with only a fraction of one percent remaining.
 Intact oak savannas are now one of the rarest natural communities on earth.
 Savannas are characterized by scattered oak trees covering 10-50% of the site and an understory of prairie mixed with shade tolerant plants.
 Indian Lake County Park is a great example of how degraded oak savannas can be restored.
 Staff and volunteers have worked for many years to restore habitat at Indian Lake County Park.
 To date, approximately 20 acres of prairie and 6 acres of oak woodland have been restored at the park.
 Another 4 acres of savanna restoration is already underway.

-Staff and volunteers will continue to combat and suppress invasive species in the cleared area and native plant seeds will be scattered this fall and winter to help stabilize the soil and prevent erosion as the restoration project moves forward.
+Staff and volunteers will continue to combat and suppress invasive species in the cleared area and native plant seeds have been scattered this fall and winter to help stabilize the soil and prevent erosion as the restoration project moves forward.
 They will continue to add native species that are part of the oak savanna habitat.
 Cut brush will be stacked into burn piles and will be burned over the winter.
 Fire is a critical element in maintaining savanna ecosystems so controlled burns will also be used to manage this area.

 Park visitors will notice informational boards out at the park letting them know about the restoration work that is occurring.
 Some trails may need to be temporarily rerouted to provide access for equipment.
 Dane County Parks asks that visitors pay attention and comply with signage for their safety while at the park.